 First list is 4 10 11 15 20 Second list is 2 4 8 10 Intersection list is 10 4 Union list is 20 15 11 10 8 4 2

-Time complexity of this method is O(m Log m + n Log n).
+- Time complexity: O(m Log m + n Log n).

 In the next post, Method-3 will be discussed i.e. using hashing.